 The FIS rules apply to all skiers (and snowboarders, but hereby referred to as skier, with a section of extra rules for snowboarders and instructors).
-The skier is oblidged to be familiar with them and to respect them.
-If he/she fails to do so, his/her behavior could expose him/her to civil and criminal liability in the event of an accident.
+The skier is obliged to be familiar with them and to respect them.
+If he/she fails to do so, his/her behaviour could expose him/her to civil and criminal liability in the event of an accident.
 They are used as the basis for assessing liability in legal cases involving skiing accidents and injuries.

 1: Respect for Others

 A skier must behave in such a way that he does not endanger or prejudice others.

 Commentary: Skiers are responsible not only for their own behaviour but also for any defective equipment.
 This also applies to those using newly developed equipment.

 A skier must ski in control.
 He must adapt his speed and manner of skiing to his personal ability and to the prevailing conditions of terrain, snow and weather as well as the density of traffic.

 Commentary: Collisions usually happen because skiers are travelling too fast, out of control or have failed to see others.
 A skier must be able to stop turn and move within the ability of his own vision.
 In crowded areas or places where visibility is reduced, skiers must ski slowly, especially at the edge of a steep slope, at the bottom of a piste and within areas surrounding ski lifts.